 Iron matters.
 It literally helps us to catch our breaths, helps our cells to function, and keeps our immune systems running.
 We can’t produce iron on our own, and millions of women around the world need more of it because, as the CDC points out, iron is a tough mineral for the body to absorb.
 Eating the right foods in the right combinations makes a difference.
 Your body absorbs iron best from meat, fish and poultry.
 But if you’re vegetarian, be sure to pair your iron-rich beans, lentils, and dark leafy greens with tomatoes, citrus, squash, broccoli and other foods high in vitamin C to unlock the full potential of the iron available in plants.

-These 13 recipes deliver more than half your recommended daily amount of iron. #Efficient
+These 13 recipes deliver a good percentage of your daily iron intake. #Efficient

 Dig into nutty cinnamon quinoa with dates, apricots, toasted almonds, and honey.

 2. Sean’s Falafel and Cucumber Sauce | 5% DV of iron

 Not into frying?
 Just bake ’em in a 400-degree oven for 20 minutes, flipping once after 10 minutes.
 Broil each side for 2 minutes after that so they’ll crisp nicely.
 Yum.